galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 about an individual (age, gender, average miles driven per day, personal debt, and monthly income), and the money they spent on purchasing a car, the goal is to learn a model such that given an individual's attributes, we can accurately predict how much money they are will spend purchasing a car.
 We then evaluate the trained FNN on the test dataset and plot various graphs to assess the model's performance.
 Our training dataset has 723 training examples, and our test dataset has 242 test examples.
+Input features have been scaled to be in 0 to 1 range.

 ### **Create a deep learning model architecture**